 Video carousel ads function a bit differently depending on the objective for the campaign.
 The ad format guides the ad content quite a bit.

-Since users need to engage with the ad in order for it to be effective, it’s vital that the carousel delivers information that incentivizes people to swipe through the carousel cards.
+Since users need to engage with the ad in order for it to be effective, it’s vital the carousel delivers information that compels people to swipe through the carousel cards.